Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Methodology

+\begin{theorem} The Optimistic $\epsilon$-Greedy Exploration strategy defined in Eq. \eqref{eq:12} samples the optimal action of each agent with a higher probability than the traditional $\epsilon$-greedy exploration strategy defined in Eq. \eqref{eq:3}. \end{theorem}

+Intuitively, while both strategies share the same probability of choosing the optimal actions of each agent when exploiting the maximum estimated values, the Optimistic $\epsilon$-Greedy Exploration strategy yields a higher probability of picking the optimal actions when actions are selected through sampling.
+A formal proof of this theorem is provided in the Appendix \ref{secA}.

-The left side of Figure \ref{fig:1} illustrates the training process of the neural networks.
-During the forward computation, $Q_i(o_i,a_i)$ is aggregated into the global estimation $Q_{tot}(\mathbf{o},\mathbf{a})$ through the Mixing network, which can be any aggregation function subject to underestimation, as shown in Eq. \eqref{eq:add1}.
-The optimistic estimations $f_i(s,o_i,a_i)$ are calculated through summation to produce the global optimistic estimation $f_{tot}(s,\mathbf{o},\mathbf{a})$, as shown in Eq. \eqref{eq:add2}.
+The left side of Figure \ref{fig:1} illustrates the training process for these neural networks.
+During the forward computation, the individual values $Q_i(o_i,a_i)$ are aggregated into the global action-value estimation $Q_{tot}(\mathbf{o},\mathbf{a})$ through a Mixing network, which can be any monotonic aggregation function susceptible to the value underestimation problem, as formulated in Eq. \eqref{eq:add1}.
+Meanwhile, the individual optimistic action-value estimations $f_i(s,o_i,a_i)$ are aggregated strictly through summation to produce the global optimistic estimation $f_{tot}(s,\mathbf{o},\mathbf{a})$, as defined in Eq. \eqref{eq:add2}:

-The parameters of the Agent network are optimized using the temporal difference loss function, as shown in Eq. \eqref{eq:13}.
-Since the OPT network requires optimistic updates, a weighted temporal difference loss function is employed, as shown in Eq. \eqref{eq:14}.
-Specifically, the weight $w$ is set to 1 when $ y_{target}>f_{tot}(s,\mathbf{o},\mathbf{a})$, and to 0 when $y_{target}<f_{tot}(s,\mathbf{o},\mathbf{a})$.
-This masking ensures the loss function is masked whenever the optimistic estimation exceeds the target, thereby enabling monotonic increasing updates.
-However, considering that the target includes neural network-based estimations, the weight is set to a hyperparameter instead of 0 in practical implementation to enhance the robustness of the optimistic network.
+The parameters of the \textbf{Agent} networks are optimized by minimizing the standard TD loss, as shown in Eq. \eqref{eq:13}.
+To ensure that the \textbf{Opt} networks are updated optimistically in a monotonically non-decreasing manner, a specifically designed weighted optimistic loss function $L_{opt}$ is employed, as defined in Eq. \eqref{eq:14}.
+Specifically, the weight $w$ is set to 1 when $y_{target} > f_{tot}(s,\mathbf{o},\mathbf{a})$, and to 0 when $y_{target} \leq f_{tot}(s,\mathbf{o},\mathbf{a})$.
+This masking mechanism ensures the loss function is masked whenever the optimistic estimation exceeds the target, thereby enabling monotonic non-decreasing updates.
+However, considering that the $y_{target}$ includes neural network-based estimations, the weight $w$ is set to a hyperparameter instead of 0 in practical implementation to enhance the robustness of the optimistic action-value network.